What is the best POS system for hospitality in 2026?

 Best POS for quick-service restaurants (QSRs)

-Here are some POS systems that offer both of these functionalities.
+Here are some best POS systems for restaurants that offer these functionalities.

 Toast